FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 * Navigate to the administrative user interface, and go to "Applications".
 * Click the green **+** button to add a new application to your FusionAuth instance.
 * Add a name for your application.
-I'm calling mine `React Auth`.
+I'm calling mine "React Auth".
-* Under the `OAuth` tab, configure the “Authorized redirect URL”.
+* Under the "OAuth" tab, configure the “Authorized redirect URL”.
 This is where you want FusionAuth to redirect the browser with the authorization code after a user successfully authenticates.
 We are redirecting to your app's Express backend.
 You need to configure this for two reasons:
-* If you *don't* and a hacker later steals your Authorization Code by providing their own redirect URL, they can exchange that for a token and act on your behalf.
+1. If you *don't* and a hacker later steals your Authorization Code by providing their own redirect URL, they can exchange that for a token and act on your behalf.
-* FusionAuth requires a redirect URL, as does the OAuth standard.
+2. FusionAuth requires a redirect URL, as does the OAuth standard.
 So, to avoid that mess, enter `http://localhost:3000/oauth-callback`.
 We'll build this route later.
-* Under the same `OAuth` tab, configure the “Logout URL” to where FusionAuth should send the user after they (surprise!) log out.
+* Under the same "OAuth" tab, configure the “Logout URL” to where FusionAuth should send the user after they (surprise!) log out.
 Enter in `http://localhost:3001/logout`.
 * Click the blue "save" button in the top-right to finish the configuration.

 This is what your configuration might look like: